aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/latex-to-png/_index.md

 ## **About input options**

-In case our input file requires dependencies that are not included in the basic LaTeX system and supported packages, we MUST set the [InputWorkingDirectory](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/properties/inputworkingdirectory) option the similar way we set the [OutputWorkingDirectory](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/properties/outputworkingdirectory) option and put the dependencies in that directory.
-In case the main input file is stored in that directory, the path to the main input file is not required.
-The file can even be stored in a subdirectory of the input directory.
-And so any of the dependencies can.
+In case our main input file requires dependencies, for example, packages, that are not included in the basic LaTeX system and supported packages, we MUST set the [RequiredInputDirectory](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/properties/requiredinputdirectory) option the similar way we set the [OutputWorkingDirectory](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/properties/outputworkingdirectory) option and put the dependencies in that directory.
+Dependecies may be arbitrarily organized in subdirectories.
+In case we have our own files to include along the typesetting process, say external graphics files, we MUST also set the [InputWorkingDirectory](https://apireference.aspose.com/tex/net/aspose.tex/texoptions/properties/inputworkingdirectory) using the path to the location where those files are collected.
+We may also place the main input file somewhere inside the input directory and specify the relative path in the `run()` method (or specify no path at all if the main input file is in the root).
 [Here](/tex/net/aspose-tex-input/) are the details about the input directory concept in **Aspose.TeX for .NET** and provided implementations.

 Other TeX job options are discussed [here](/tex/net/other-options/).

+**You may also check out the free LaTeX-to-PNG conversion [web app](https://products.aspose.app/tex/conversion/latex-to-png) built based on [Aspose.TeX for .NET API](https://products.aspose.com/tex/net/).**